neuefische/web-exercises/README.md

 In order to satisfy our review process, please follow these steps:

 1. Open a new branch following our [Branch guidelines](./docs/BRANCHES.md)
+2. Go to [codesandbox](https://codesandbox.io/) and create a new Project there.
+3. Create your exercise in codesandbox.
+4. Download the project to you local machine.
-2. Add a new project in the desired folder/session:
+5. Add the downloaded project in the desired folder/session:
    Example: `sessions/js-array-methods/`
-3. Commit the changes following [Commit guidelines](./docs/COMMITS.md)
+6. Commit the changes following [Commit guidelines](./docs/COMMITS.md)
-4. Open a new pull request
+7. Open a new pull request
-5. Wait until the pull request has at least 2 approvals (enforced by branch protection)
+8. Wait until the pull request has at least 2 approvals (enforced by branch protection)
-6. Add the GitHubBox link to the session exercise (This URL will generate a sandbox from the current main)
+9. Add the GitHubBox link to the session exercise (This URL will generate a sandbox from the current main)

 Example: https://githubbox.com/neuefische/web-exercises/tree/main/sessions/react-props-01